Maria Greco Danaher

 J.D., University of Pittsburgh School of Law, 1986

 B.S., Music Education, Indiana University of Pennsylvania, 1972

 - Rated AV (its highest rating) by Martindale-Hubbell

 - Best Lawyer in America (yearly since 2007)

 - Adjunct Professor, University of Pittsburgh School of Law

 - American Inns of Court, Amy Reynolds Hay Chapter (Executive Board Member)

 - Instructor, National Institute for Trial Advocacy (NITA)

-- American Health Lawyers Association (AHLA) (Vice-chair, Labor & Employment Practice Group)
+- American Health Lawyers Association (AHLA) (Chair, Labor & Employment Practice Group)